 - Mass-produced solutions may not take into account the individual’s unique needs, wishes and preferences

 - Individuals may forget to use the ALT

-- ALTs that track the location of an individual could lead to ethical issues and impose upon their human rights
+- ALTs that track the location of an individual could impact their right to privacy

 - Risks related to the ALT not working correctly or breaking

 - The individual may become too reliant on the technology

 - The individual not motivated or interested in using the ALT